 From 2016 until June 2022, the Company was a party to professional services agreements with FOXKISER LLP (FOXKISER), an affiliate of certain stockholders of the Company and an affiliate of a member of the Company's Board of Directors, pursuant to which the Company paid a fixed monthly fee in consideration for certain strategic services provided by FOXKISER.
 The agreement with FOXKISER was terminated effective June 2022.
-Expenses incurred under the agreement with FOXKISER were zero and \$1.2 million for the three months ended March 31, 2023 and 2022, respectively, and were recorded as research and development expenses in the consolidated statements of operations and comprehensive loss.
+Expenses incurred under the agreement with FOXKISER were \$1.2 million and \$2.4 million for the three and six months ended June 30, 2022, respectively, and were recorded as research and development expenses in the consolidated statements of operations and comprehensive loss.
+The Company did not record any expenses under the agreement with FOXKISER during the three and six months ended June 30, 2023.